 Barley Spot Blotch Symptoms

 Barley spot blotch disease is found in many wild and cultivated grasses.
 Spot blotch of barley is caused by the fungus Bipolaris sorokiniana.
-The fungus is known to reduce yields by 1 to 3 percent.
-When barley kernels are produced,they often have black point, a discoloring on the tips of the kernels.
+The fungus is known to reduce yields by one to three percent.
+When barley kernels are produced, they often have black point, a discoloring on the tips of the kernels.

 In seedlings, look at the soil line for chocolate brown streaks.
 The infection progresses to turn shoots yellow, and they may die.
 If they survive, the shoots and roots are weak and deformed, and seed heads may not completely emerge.